WemimoAdewale/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that deletes js files
+script that counts number of directories and subdirectories